lostella/lostella.github.io/_posts/2018-07-25-iterative-methods-done-right.md

 In order to unroll the sequence and compute each element, one only needs to keep track of the pair $$(F_{n-1}, F_{n})$$ of the two most recent elements: that will be the state of our iteration.
-Based on that, we need to define *two* methods for the `iterate` function:
+Then we need to define *two* methods for the `iterate` function:
 * `iterate(iter::FibonacciIterable)` returning the pair `(F0, state0)` containing
 the *first* element in the sequence and initial state respectively;